 Read further for some background of Dominic’s experience:

-In 2008, after intensive dance-study while living in Buenos Aires (his first of several trips) and rigorous training from North American tango phenomenon, Jaimes Friedgen, his career expanded to Europe.
-Apart from his tours around Europe and North America, Dominic has had artistic residencies in Florence, Moscow, Paris, and Budapest.
+In 2008, after intensive dance-study while living in Buenos Aires (his first of several trips) and rigorous training from Jaimes Friedgen, his most influential teacher, his career expanded to Europe.
+Apart from his tours in Europe and North America, Dominic has lived and taught locally in Portland, Florence, Moscow, Paris, and Budapest.
 He speaks fluent English, Spanish, French, and Italian.

-In 2013, while residing in Paris, Dominic performed in the live spectacle 52ème Gala de l’Union des Artistes, mis en scène par Isabelle Nanty, with French film star Audrey Fleurot (Intouchables, 2011), televised on France 2.
+In 2013, while residing in Paris, Dominic performed in the live spectacle 52ème Gala de l’Union des Artistes, mis en scène by Isabelle Nanty, with French film star Audrey Fleurot (Intouchables, 2011), televised on France 2.
 He was also asked to be the “tango coach” for actor Hugh Laurie (Dr. House) for a T.V. commercial by L’Oréal.